Cherreads

 Just enough.

-Ren tore himself free, stumbling back as the momentum nearly sent him sprawling.
+Ren tore himself free, stumbling backwards as the momentum nearly sent him sprawling.

-The corpse recovered instantly, its head snapping toward him again.
+The corpse recovered, its head snapping toward him.

 He pushed himself forward, refusing to listen.